JrGoodle/llvm-projects/README.md

 # llvm-projects
-Contains clowder.yaml for constructing LLVM build trees
+Contains `clowder.yaml` for constructing LLVM project source trees

+See [clowder](https://github.com/JrGoodle/clowder) for more information